 We are all responsible for ensuring that individuals do not suffer any form of harassment or bullying .
 We encourage the constructive discussion of differences of views and to raise issues with the relevant individuals before they escalate.

-The Dignity at Warwick Policy outlines unacceptable behaviours and the process of reporting and dealing with inappropriate behavior.
+The Dignity at Warwick PolicyLink opens in a new window outlines unacceptable behaviours and the process of reporting and dealing with inappropriate behavior.

-Health and safety
+Health and Safety

 We consider that high standards of health and safety are of paramount importance in enabling us to achieve our objectives.
 We view compliance with legal requirements as the minimum acceptable health and safety standard.
-We are committed to planning, reviewing and development of health and safety arrangements in order to achieve a continual improvement in performance.
+We are committed to planning, reviewing and developing health and safety arrangements in order to achieve a continual improvement in performance.

 You should inform the DHSO of any situation that you consider a real or potential hazard or shortcomings in health and safety arrangements.
-The situation will be added to our risk register, the risk evaluated and reasonably practicable measures should be put in place to eliminate or reduce the risk.
+The situation will be added to our risk register, the risk evaluated, and reasonably practicable measures should be put in place to eliminate or reduce the risk.

 We will make suitable arrangements for health and safety within the limits of available financial and physical resources.
 Any relevant information on health and safety will be communicated to people working in the Department.